ucl-cssb/StabilityFinder/README.md

 -------------

 StabilityFinder has been developed to work on a Linux operating system, with GPU support.
-The following dependencies are essential for the successful implementation of the package:
+The following dependencies are essential for the successful implementation of the package, and must be downloaded and installed:

 Python packages:
 * numpy